"Sept. 15, 2011 -- Being younger than 5 years old is a risk factor for severe flu, a CDC analysis of last season's child flu deaths suggests.

-FLULAVAL is a sterile, translucent to whitish opalescent suspension in a phosphatebuffered saline solution that may sediment slightly.
+FLULAVAL is a sterile, opalescent, translucent to off-white suspension in a phosphatebuffered saline solution that may sediment slightly.
 The sediment resuspends upon shaking to form a homogeneous suspension.

 What are the possible side effects of influenza virus injectable vaccine?